fe-sak/repo-provas-api/README.md

 http://localhost:<PORT>/
 ```

-Give it a try, send a http request with method GET to route /health. (url: http://localhost:5000/health).
-It should return http response status 200.
+Give it a try.
+Send a http request with method GET to route /health. (http://localhost:<PORT>/health).
+It should return an http response with a status code of 200.
-Observation: to send a http request, you need a REST API client.
-There are VS Code extensions, desktop applications and web applications.
+Observation: to send an http request, you need a REST API client.
+There are VS Code extensions, desktop applications, and web applications.
 Suggestions:
 - VS Code application: [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client)
 - Desktop application: [Insonmina](https://insomnia.rest/)